aerospacemc/space-debris-tracker/BRANCH_INFO.md

 Phase 5: Optimization and Deployment

-Overall Goal: To optimize the performance of the space debris tracking system and to deploy it to a production environment where it can be used by end-users.
+Overall Goal: To optimize the performance of the space debris tracking application and to deploy it to a production environment where it can be used by end-users.

 5.1 Optimization: